StefanoGaspardone/AW1-Weeks/week 1/exercises.md

 # Exercise 1: Better Scores

-_Goal: basic handling of JavaScript arrays_
+_Goal: basic handling of JavaScript arrays._

 Develop a small JavaScript program to manage the scores given to your user in a question-and-answer website (e.g., StackOverflow).
 Scores are integer numbers, and they may be negative.
 You should: